mikeshardmind/SinbadCogs/CONTRIBUTING.md

   Any PRs made should conform to this.

 3. Any code which interacts with external APIs must avoid making known bad API requests.
-  Any PR which simplifies code, but ssacrifices this using a try/except block will be rejected.
+  Any PR which simplifies code, but sacrifices this using a try/except block will be rejected.
   (N.B. try/except blocks are still usable,
   but avoiding the known bad cases first is a requirement if it involves an external service)